utybo/haste-server-snap/README.md

 Snapcrafters ([join us](https://forum.snapcraft.io/t/join-snapcrafters/1325))
-are working to land snap install documentation and the [snapcraft.yaml](https://github.com/snapcrafters/fork-and-rename-me/blob/master/snap/snapcraft.yaml) upstream so haste-server-snap can authoritatively publish future releases.
+are working to land snap install documentation and the [snapcraft.yaml](https://github.com/snapcrafters/fork-and-rename-me/blob/master/snap/snapcraft.yaml) upstream so haste-server can authoritatively publish future releases.

   - [x] Click the green "Use this template" button above to create a new repository based on this template
   - [x] Give the newly created repository a sensible name, like `godzilla-snap` if you're snapping the Godzilla software
   - [x] Update the description of the repository
   - [x] Update logos and references to `[Project]` and `[my-snap-name]`
   - [x] Create a snap that runs in `devmode`
-  - [ ] Register the snap in the store, **using the preferred upstream name**
+  - [x] Register the snap in the store, **using the preferred upstream name**
-  - [ ] Add a screenshot to this `README.md`
+  - [x] Add a screenshot to this `README.md`
-  - [ ] Publish the `devmode` snap in the Snap store edge channel
+  - [x] Publish the `devmode` snap in the Snap store edge channel
   - [ ] Add install instructions to this `README.md`
   - [ ] Update snap store metadata, icons and screenshots
   - [ ] Convert the snap to `strict` confinement, or `classic` confinement if it qualifies